YolandaCooper2505626/Sol/README.md

 Updated version number - 927
 Added new feature for better user experience - update 14 Updated styling and themes - update 10
+Added new feature for better user experience - v6.2.3